 - Mennello Museum offers free admission to the galleries, craft stations and mini-tours every second Sunday of the month.

 - The Orange County Regional History Center offers a wide variety of creative exhibits and programs designed for children.
+On Mondays, up four kids can get in free with one paid adult admission (June 4 – August 6).

 - Orlando Repertory Theater presents performances based on classical and contemporary children’s literature.